 Get-CMTaskSequence –TaskSequencePackageId <Package ID> | Get-CMTaskSequenceStep | Select Name, ContinueOnError

-- The Get-CMTaskSequence cmdlet gets task sequence group or step object(s) from a specific task sequence.
+- The Get-CMTaskSequence cmdlet gets the task sequence group or step object(s) from a specific task sequence.
 The cmdlet supports pipeline from a task sequence object, and can be filtered by the name of the group/step.

 - TaskSequencePackageId: Specify the package ID of the task sequence to get.
 This value is a standard package ID, for example, MEM0048